 View Project

 For my PEY co-op, I worked on micro-architectural logic design and verification of Nios V, Intel's RISC-V based embedded processor IP family for FPGAs.
-I optimized the instruction pipeline, redesigned the hardware for external debug support, and got to author numerous functional specifications.
-By the end, I improved area utilization by 20%, fmax by 20%, IPC by 5%, and debug latency by 6x.
+I optimized the instruction pipeline, redesigned the hardware for external debug support, and authored numerous functional specifications.
+By the end, I improved area utilization by 20%, fmax by 20%, IPC by 5%, and debug latency by a factor of 6.

 View Product Page

-With a vision to automate environmental monitoring, I worked on a retrofitted Clearpath Heron unmanned surface vehicle.
-I generated satellite-informed water masks of numerous Canadian lakes using Python, evaluated our navigation algorithm against baselines, and created a GUI using ROS and ReactJS to track the robot in real-time at field tests.
+With the vision to automate environmental monitoring, I worked on a retrofitted Clearpath Heron autonomous surface vehicle.
+I generated satellite-informed water masks of numerous Canadian lakes using Python, evaluated our novel route-planning algorithm against baselines, and created a GUI using ROS and ReactJS to track the robot in real-time at field tests.

 View Publication